 At 200 mph, class begins

-What does a 200-plus mph, single-seat, open cockpit race car running at 12,000 rpm have in common with the Chevy Malibu?
+What does a 200-plus mph, single-seat, open cockpit race car running at 12,000 rpm have in common with a Chevy vehicle you may see on the road every day?
 It might be more than you think.
-Because the 2.2-liter direct injected twin turbo V6 engine that helps fuel our IndyCar success has inspired of some of the efficient technologies found in Chevrolet production models.
+Because the 2.2-liter direct injected twin turbo V6 engine that helps fuel our IndyCar success has inspired some of the efficient technologies found in Chevrolet production models.
 If it wins on the racetrack, it may find its way into your car.

 Chevy worked with IndyCar and other manufacturers to create a hybrid powertrain that provides an adrenaline-pumping 60 horsepower boost.
 There are two options that drivers have for regenerating energy: automatic via braking or throttle position, and manual via selected steering wheel paddles or buttons.